NelsAcquistapace/XPLab_SpecialWords_magpie/experiment/README.md

 # What makes words special?
-# The facilitating role of language
+# The Facilitating Role of Language

-This repository contains the recreated experiment from Edminston and Lupyan (2015).

-Experiment 1a from the paper:
+This directory contains the recreated experiment from Edminston and Lupyan (2015), experiment 1a from the paper:
 Edmiston, P., & Lupyan, G. (2015).
 What makes words special?
 Words as unmotivated cues.
 Cognition, 143, 93-100.

-## Experiment
+## Materials

-The experiment uses 24 audio tracks (12 spoken label of an object, 12 sounds made by these objects) and 24 images of these objects.
+The experiment uses in total 24 audio tracks (12 spoken labels and 12 environmental sounds) and 24 pictures of the categories <em>bird, dog, drum, guitar, motorcycle</em> and <em>phone</em>.

-Participants first hear a audio track and than see a image.
-By forced binary choice participants have to decide whether the sound and image represent the same category.
+Participants first hear an audio track and then see a picture.
+By forced binary choice, participants have to decide whether the sound and image represent the same basic-level category.

 ## \_magpie